More than 1,000 people attend Selena Not Afraid's funeral in Hardin

 Others called for Selena's friends and classmates to honor her memory by pursuing their goals.

-There was even a moment where Selena's own words were read aloud by 10 of her peers.
+During the funeral service at the high school there was a moment where Selena's own words were read aloud by 10 of her peers.
 Alongside programs being handed out at the funeral were printed copies of a list of 10 things about herself that Selena had written.
 Each classmate of Selena's read one item from the list.
 The list was undated, but referenced events as recently as 2018.

 The list is as follows: